clowrey/esphome-components/README.md

 These changes from the upstream repo(s) adds the proper init code + software reset funcationality.
 The upstream repo for the T-Display S3 Long used reset pin function only since that device connects a GPIO to it.

+The example YAML for using this device is here https://github.com/clowrey/ESPhome-JC3248W535EN/

 ![PXL_20240923_213721086 (Medium)](https://github.com/user-attachments/assets/e8b3d13c-4c6c-4bfd-ac90-49bb53507444)